FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Understanding FavorQueue

 The loss ratio of SYN segments is on average 1.8\% with DropTail.
-However for a load higher than 0.75, this loss ratio value reaches 2.09\% while with FavourQueue, this ratio is 0.06\%.
-Finally on average for all load conditions, this value is 0.04\% with FavourQueue.
-These results demonstrate the positive effect to protect SYN segments from the loss.
-Obviously, by using FavourQueue in duplex mode (we recall that we have tested FavourQueue only on the upstream), this would further improve the results as SYN/ACK packets would have also been protected.
+However for a load higher than 0.75, this loss ratio value reaches 2.09\% while with FavorQueue, this ratio is 0.06\%.
+Finally on average for all load conditions, this value is 0.04\% with FavorQueue.
+These results demonstrate the positive effect of protecting SYN segments from being dropped.
+By using FavorQueue in duplex mode (we recall that we have tested FavorQueue only on the upstream), this would further improve the results as SYN/ACK packets would have also been protected.